yanyanming77/bme528_project_final/README.md

-The bme_gui folder contains all the code to run this app The requirement.txt contains all the required packages to run the app The generate_insert_data.ipynb is the notebook I used to generate dummy data and store them in the SQlite database
+The bme_gui folder contains all the code to run this app The requirement.txt contains all the required packages to run the app The generate_insert_data.ipynb is the notebook I used to generate dummy data and store them in the SQlite database The sample_dcm folder conatins 5 .dcm files to test the functionality of this app

 Run the app:
 To run the app, install all the packages listed in the requirements.txt file